US judge suspends Donald Trump's TikTok ban | DW | 28.09.2020

 The ban was set to begin at midnight EST (0400 GMT Monday) but Judge Carl Nichols granted a preliminary injunction, sought by TikTok owner ByteDance, to allow the app to remain available.

+A more comprehensive ban remains scheduled for November, about a week after the US presidential election.
+The judge did not agree to postpone the later ban.

-Lawyers for TikTok argued the censorship would infringe on First Amendment rights and do irreparable harm to the business.
+Lawyers for TikTok argued that the administration's app-store ban would infringe on First Amendment rights and do irreparable harm to the business.

-On August 1, President Trump vowed to ban the video sharing platform amid fears China could use the service for spying purposes.

-The Trump administration order sought to prevent new downloads of the app but would allow the use of TikTok until November 12, when all usage would be blocked.
-The judge turned down ByteDance's request to also suspend the November ban.

 jsi/sri (AFP, AP, Reuters)